msep2019/MSEP_2019_2/docker/README.md

 ## backup.md

    The file presents the method to package and backup particular docker containter, and create corresponding image to the local disk.
-   And present the restore the image, execute the docker containter on different laptop
+   And presenting the approach to restore the image, execute the docker containter on different laptop